commonhaus/foundation/CONTRIBUTING.md

 ## Quick Start

-- **Discuss First**: For significant changes, start a GitHub discussion to gather consensus[^1].
+- **Discuss First**: For significant changes, start a GitHub discussion to establish consensus[^1].
 For smaller edits, you can directly create a pull request (PR).

 - **Fork and Edit**: Fork the repository to your account, make your changes there.